xeolabs/xeometry-guide/loadingModels.md

 > metallic material workflow, xeometry also supports specular and common materials.
 It does not
 > load cameras or lights because the viewer manages those globally, for all the models you load.

-Loading two separate models into a viewer
+Loading two separate models into a viewer:

 ```javascript
 viewer.loadModel("saw", "./Reciprocating_Saw.gltf", function () {